Ross Davidson (footballer, born 1989)

 A youth player at Port Vale, he was a professional at the club from 2008 to 2010.
 After two loan spells at Stafford Rangers and one at Nantwich Town, he signed permanently with Stafford in 2010.
-He soon switched clubs to Hednesford Town, before joining Kidsgrove Athletic in 2011.
-He switched to Leek Town in July 2012, and joined New Mills in December 2012.
-He moved on to Nantwich Town the following year, before playing for Witton Albion.
+He soon switched clubs to Hednesford Town before joining Kidsgrove Athletic in 2011.
+He switched to Leek Town in July 2012 and joined New Mills in December 2012.
+He moved on to Nantwich Town the following year before playing for Witton Albion.
 He returned to Kidsgrove Athletic in November 2014.
-He spent four years with Kidsgrove, before spending 2018 to 2022 with Trafford.
-He rejoined Leek Town in January 2022.
+He spent four years with Kidsgrove before spending 2018 to 2022 with Trafford.
+He rejoined Leek Town in January 2022 and moved on to Clitheroe the following year.

 Career

-Davidson, a product of the Port Vale youth team was handed his professional contract at the end of the 2007–08 season.
-By his second season he was a first team regular, he received his first sending off against Brentford for a 34th-minute slide challenge on Karleigh Osborne.
-He received a three match ban, but was supported by his teammates, parents and also a Vale supporting Priest who visited him in the locker room to give Davidson support.
+Davidson, a product of the Port Vale youth team, was handed his professional contract at the end of the 2007–08 season.
+By his second season, he was a first-team regular; he received his first sending off against Brentford for a 34th-minute slide challenge on Karleigh Osborne.
+He received a three-match ban but was supported by his teammates, parents, and a Vale supporting Priest, who visited him in the locker room to give Davidson support.
 Assistant manager Ian Brightwell believed the challenge did not warrant a sending off and the club appealed the ban, to no avail.
 Despite being a regular in the first half of the season, he played just four games of the 2009 end.
 He considered leaving the game, but in June 2009 signed a new 12-month deal with the club.

 He joined Conference North side Stafford Rangers on loan in August 2009.
 At the same time he was also transfer listed by Vale manager Micky Adams, along with five other youngsters.
 With his prospects at Vale Park limited, Rangers were keen to extend the loan deal, after Davidson was impressive in his first six games for the club.
-However he instead returned to Vale Park.
+However, he instead returned to Vale Park.
 In December that year he joined nearby Nantwich Town on loan, a team mid-table in the Northern Premier League Premier Division.
 In January the loan deal was extended by a further month.
 In March 2010 he was informed that he would not be offered a new contract by the "Valiants" at the end of the season, and immediately re-joined Stafford Rangers on loan until the expiry of their contracts.